YousafRaja/WebassemblyCompiler/README.md

 ## Description

-Compiles J-- code to WAT code which can then be run through a WASM interpretor.
+Compiles JMinusMinus code to WAT code which can then be run through a WASM interpretor.

 ## WAT

 WAT stands for WebAssembly Text Format.
 For more information, see https://developer.mozilla.org/en-US/docs/WebAssembly

-## J--
+## JMinusMinus

 A subset of Java.
 For more information, see J--LanguageSpec.txt.